A Dilogarithm Series and a Generalization of a Theorem of Bridgeman: Introduction

-and then extended to $[0,1]$ by setting $\mathcal{L}(0) := 0$ and $\mathcal{L}(1) := \pi^2/6$.
+and then extended to $0 \leq x \leq 1$ by setting $\mathcal{L}(0) := 0$ and $\mathcal{L}(1) := \pi^2/6$.

-Despite being one of the less-frequently encountered transcendental functions, the dilogarithm and its variants still appear in quite a wide variety of contexts, in mathematics as well as physics.
-In mathematics, the dilogarithm seems to reside at the intersection of a number of disciplines, with research spanning analysis, algebra, geometry, and number theory.
-The survey by Zagier \cite{zagier2007dilogarithm} and the first section of the article by Krillov \cite{kirillov1995dilogarithm} provide a good introduction to the dilogarithm and it's applications in mathematics and physics.
+Although not as widely known as other transcendental functions, the dilogarithm and its variants appear in a surprising number of contexts, from number theory and hyperbolic geometry to conformal field theory in mathematical physics.
+A good introduction to the dilogarithm and its many applications can be found in the survey by Zagier \cite{zagier2007dilogarithm} and the first section of the article by Krillov \cite{kirillov1995dilogarithm}.

 One interesting feature of the dilogarithm is that it satisfies a seemingly endless array of functional equations.
-Of particular importance to us are the reflection identity
+Of particular importance to us are the reflection identity,